isomerpages/moe-yuhuapri/_yuhualite-experience/Aesthetics/Overview.md

 The objectives of the school’s Visual Art programmes are to:

 *   Develop sensory awareness and imagination
-*   Acquire skills that enable pupils to describe and interpret artworks
+*   Acquire skills that enable students to describe and interpret artworks
 *   Create artworks to share their ideas, thoughts and feelings
 *   Understand and value the art from variety of cultures and contexts

 For Primary 1 and Primary 2, the Visual Art Programme focuses on the fundamentals of art techniques (drawing lines and shapes, and exploring colours).
 Yuhualites are provided with hands-on, experiential aspects of art where they get to ‘play’ and ‘explore’ different art media and art elements.
-For Primary 3 and Primary 4, pupils are ready to progress deeper in various art forms and media.
-Pupils are introduced to paper mache as well as using ICT as a platform to create artwork, for example.
-At the Primary 5 and Primary 6, pupils are able to consolidate the art knowledge, skills and values and are provided with more opportunities to develop skills like visual inquiry, research and processing as well as communication during Art lessons.
+For Primary 3 and Primary 4, students are ready to progress deeper in various art forms and media.
+Students are introduced to paper mache as well as using ICT as a platform to create artwork, for example.
+At Primary 5 and Primary 6, students are able to consolidate the art knowledge, skills and values and are provided with more opportunities to develop skills like visual inquiry, research and processing as well as communication during Art lessons.

 At all the levels, the Visual Art Programme aims to achieve the key learning outcomes through the framework of “Seeing”, “Expressing” and “Appreciating”.
 Through the Visual Art Programme, the school hopes to nurture Yuhualites who are visually literate and are able to appreciate art in the various forms.